Sakshi-hub21/Inventory-Management-Project-Skill-India/README.md

 There are only 14 data in JSON file.

-It consist of:-
+It consist of the following features:-

-1.Updating items in JSON file
+1.Updating items in JSON file.
-2.Storing data in JSON file
+2.Storing data in JSON file.
-3.Deleting data from JSON file
+3.Deleting data from JSON file.
-4.Adding new data in JSON file
+4.Adding new data in JSON file.